 Applications are sought for the prestigious Patrick G Johnston Centre for Cancer Research - Princess Margaret Cancer Centre (PGJCCR-PMCC) Clinical Fellowship Programme in Precision Cancer Medicine, supported by the Health and Social Care Research and Development Office (HSC R&D) Northern Ireland.

 The Patrick G Johnston Centre for Cancer Research (PGJCCR) offers a postgraduate research programme leading to a MPhil/MD or PhD in a State of the Art Research Centre that has an international reputation in precision cancer medicine.

-PGJCCR offers a doctoral training programme in precision cancer medicine, leading to the award of PhD, MD or MPhil degree.
+PGJCCR offers a doctoral training programme in precision cancer medicine, leading to the award of PhD, MD or MPhil degreeS.
 The Centre has an international reputation in precision cancer medicine, underpinned by active research programmes in areas including:

 |gastrointestinal cancers||prostate and genito-urinary cancers||ovarian and breast cancers|

 Students undertake a research project under the direction of experienced researchers, and are provided with a comprehensive induction training course covering all aspects of laboratory work, data analysis and management.
 Students have the opportunity to take modules in Cancer Biology and Translational Cancer Medicine, providing them with significant knowledge in these areas.
 In addition, students benefit from attending a number of seminars and masterclasses from invited speakers (local, national and international) who are leaders in their field.